jxvar6s/reference/README.rst

 Reference.

-A personal and a web surfing collection.
+A personal and web surfing collection.